snovvcrash/DivideAndScan/README.md

 2. Run Nmap individually for each target with version grabbing and NSE actions.
 3. Merge the results into a single Nmap report (different formats available).

-For the 1st phase a *fast* port scanner is intended to be used ([Masscan](https://github.com/robertdavidgraham/masscan) / [RustScan](https://github.com/RustScan/RustScan)), whose output is parsed and stored in a database ([TinyDB](https://github.com/msiemens/tinydb)).
+For the 1st phase a *fast* port scanner is intended to be used ([Masscan](https://github.com/robertdavidgraham/masscan) / [RustScan](https://github.com/RustScan/RustScan)) / [Naabu](https://github.com/projectdiscovery/naabu), whose output is parsed and stored in a database ([TinyDB](https://github.com/msiemens/tinydb)).
 Next, during the 2nd phase individual Nmap scans are launched for each target with its set of open ports (multiprocessing is supported) according to the database data.
-Finally, in the 3rd phase separate Nmap outputs are merged into a single report in different formats (XML / HTML / Simple text / Grepable) with [nMap_Merger](https://github.com/CBHue/nMap_Merger).
+Finally, in the 3rd phase separate Nmap outputs are merged into a single report in different formats (XML / HTML / simple text / grepable) with [nMap_Merger](https://github.com/CBHue/nMap_Merger).

 Potential use cases: